maty0609/CLEU2023-DEVWKS-2998/README.md

 ```
 chuck-norris-app-src - source code of Chuck Norris App
 env - Kubernetes manifests to deploy Chuck Norris App
-workshop - Content used in the workshop at cleu2023
+workshop - Content used in the workshop at Cisco Live!
+Amsterdam 2023
 ```